wxWidgets/wxWidgets/docs/ios/install.md

 as base for simple applications and future improvements.

 It requires Xcode with iOS SDK 9.0 or later.
-Xcode is available for free in the OS X app store.
+Xcode is available for free in the macOS app store.

 To build wxiOS you should use Xcode to open the minimal samples Xcode project file located at: